UrbanCode/IBM-Sterling-B2B-Integrator-UCD/README.md

 	This plug-in requires version 6.1.1 or later of IBM UrbanCode Deploy.

 ### Installation
-	The packaged zip is located in the build/distributionsfolder.
+	The packaged zip is located in the build/distributions folder.
 No special steps are required for installation.
 	See Installing plug-ins in UrbanCode Deploy.
 Download this zip file if you wish to skip the manual build step.
 Otherwise, download the entire IBM-Sterling-B2B-Integrator-UCD and run the "gradle" command in the top level folder.
 This should compile the code and create